Influence and persuasion. Two different modes of communication that are often confused for one another.

 In it, author Dale Carnegie outlines how you can become more influential in your day-to-day life.
 It’s full of sound advice on how to behave to be successful with other people.
 Chances are, if you’re reading this article you’ve already read the book.

-The Age of Propaganda (Amazon) by Anthony Pratkanis and Elliot Aronson teaches you how to spot propaganda when it’s happening to you.
+Age of Propaganda by Anthony Pratkanis and Elliot Aronson (Amazon)

 The book says propaganda is all around us, convincing us to spend money on things we don’t want, vote for politicians who don’t care about us and is programming our kids to clammer for things they don’t need.